The ultimate guide to supplier scorecards: Templates, tips, and best practices

 Generally, strategic sourcing managers and procurement managers are the primary administrators of the supplier scorecard.
 However, stakeholders from other areas of the business may contribute to the process.
 For instance, you may ask a department head to provide feedback and scores for a software service their team uses.

-In addition, the scorecards are used to report vendor value, measure procurement KPIs and monitor overall supply chain health.
-As such, executives within the business may use them as well.
+In addition, the scorecards are used to report vendor value, measure procurement KPIs, and monitor overall supply chain health.
+Executives within the business may use them as well.

 How to create a supplier scorecard